Chevrolet Tahoe Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Chevrolet Tahoe Hybrid are $1,126 every 12 months with full coverage.
-Comprehensive costs an estimated $206 a year, collision insurance costs $288, and liability is estimated at $474.
-A policy with just liability insurance costs approximately $522 a year, and coverage for high-risk drivers costs around $2,422.
-Teenage drivers pay the highest rates at up to $4,422 a year.
+The average insurance prices for a Chevrolet Tahoe Hybrid are $1,126 every 12 months with full coverage.
+Comprehensive costs on average $206 a year, collision costs $288, and liability insurance is estimated at $474.
+Buying just liability costs approximately $522 a year, with insurance for high-risk drivers costing around $2,422.
+16-year-old drivers cost the most to insure at $4,422 a year or more.

 Average premium for full coverage: $1,126

-Rates are based on $500 deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and Tahoe Hybrid trim levels.
+Price estimates include $500 deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and Tahoe Hybrid trim levels.

-For a 40-year-old driver, Chevrolet Tahoe Hybrid insurance prices range from the cheapest price of $522 for liability-only coverage to a high of $2,422 for high-risk insurance.
+For a driver around age 40, Chevrolet Tahoe Hybrid insurance rates go from the cheapest price of $522 for the bare minimum liability coverage to a high of $2,422 for a high-risk insurance policy.

-The ranges above demonstrate why it is important to get quotes for a targeted area and their own driving history, instead of using average rates.
+The examples above demonstrate why it is important to get quotes based on a specific location and their own driving history, rather than relying on rate averages.

 Use the form below to get customized rates for your location.